noiseprotocol/noise_spec/noise.md

 12 patterns are called the **fundamental** interactive handshake patterns.

-The fundamental interactive patterns are named with two characters, which indicate the status of the initator and responder's static keys:
+The fundamental interactive patterns are named with two characters, which indicate the status of the initiator and responder's static keys:

 The first character refers to the initiator's static key: